Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 Atomic writes

 Another interesting hardware feature is atomic writes.
 When set on a write request, the physical device ensures that it either succeeds or leaves existing data untouched — no torn writes.
-Currently, our journal provides the equivalent via transactions for disk mutations, to prevent corruption in the case of interruptions.
-But it writes everything twice, inefficiently.
-It's another indirection layer to model and manage.
-And as mentioned previously, it has complexities that can cause subtle correctness issues.
+Our journal inefficiently writes everything twice — this might let us skip that entirely.

 As I proceeded with the redesign, I tried to incorporate atomic writes as well as direct I/O.